max628/shopify/README.md

 ## How to start if you want to contribute?

-Want to contribute?
-Ping us on `shopify` channel on [our Discord](https://discord.vuestorefront.io)!

 1. Clone the repo
 2. Run `yarn` to install dependencies
 3. Build dependencies `yarn build:api-client && yarn build:composables`